The Crow my son, that which is born of the crow is the beginning of Art. ~ Hermes Trismegistus - Mercurius ter Maximus - Ἑρμῆς ὁ Τρισμέγιστος,

-For the symbolism of blackbirds across many different cultures and mythologies, have very similar analogies, meanings and archetypes.
-That contributes to many pieces of information, which posses the data that could help to explain the ontological unity and divide of this collective archetypal phenomena that occurs within our beings.
-On that point, anthropological studies show how these blackbirds have spread there wings in the subconscious minds of many cultures.
-For instance, there seen to be messengers of the G'ds in Japanese, Chinese and Indian culture: also in ancient Babylon the Crow was seen to be a symbol death, fot it was said that they watched the gate to the underworld.
-Also associated with the 13th month of the Babylonian calendar that was seen as to be an auspicious month.
+For the symbolism of blackbirds across many different cultures and mythologies, have very similar analogies, meanings, and archetypes.
+That contributes to many pieces of information, which possess the data that could help to explain the ontological unity and divide of this collective archetypal phenomenon that occurs within our beings.
+On that point, anthropological studies show how these blackbirds have spread their wings in the subconscious minds of many cultures.
+For instance, there seen to be messengers of the G'ds in Japanese, Chinese and Indian culture: also in ancient Babylon the Crow was seen to be a symbol death, for it was said that they watched the gate to the underworld.
+Also associated with the 13th month of the Babylonian calendar that was to be an auspicious month.

-In Australian mythology, the Crow is seen as a trickster culture hero and ancestral being, similar to the Native American tribes who often seen the crow or raven as a bit of a shithead trickster also.
+In Australian mythology, the Crow is seen as a trickster culture hero and ancestral being, like the Native American tribes who often seen the crow or raven as a bit of a shithead trickster also.
 Seen as a confident mischievous bird with character and the keeper of secrets.
-On that point, there are a number of tales regarding the mischief of the Raven, who was also seen as a Symbol of Transformation.
+On that point, there are several tales regarding the mischief of the Raven, who was also seen as a Symbol of Transformation.
 In the legends of various tribes, like The Menominee, The Caddo, The Tlingit, and the Pueblo tribes of New Mexico.
-The black bird or Crow was seen to be a divine character who organises the world, and gives civilisation and culture to mankind.
+The black bird or Crow was seen to be a divine character who organizes the world and gives civilization and culture to mankind.
 As it was said that the Crow stole the sun from the sky's master, to give it to the earth's people.
 Seen as a personification of the Supreme Being, who also carried the souls of the dead to the other side.
 As the Crow is also seen as an intermediary between life and death.
-Furthermor, the Crow was also used as clan animals in some Native American cultures, because of there uncanny intelligence which the Native Americans recognised and respected.
+Furthermore, the Crow was also used as clan animals in some Native American cultures, because of their uncanny intelligence which the Native Americans recognized and respected.
 Tribal clans with the Crow include the Chippewa, whose Crow Clan and its totem are called Aandeg and the Hopi whose Crow Clan is called Angwusngyam or Ungwish-wungwa.

 In auld Norse mythology, the mighty Odin had two Ravens to serve as his eyes and ears, called "Huginn-Hoo'gin - Thought" and "Muninn-Moo'nin - memory-mind."
 It's said these pair of ravens fly all over the world and bring information to Odin, this is why he is referred to as the ‘raven-god’.
 The story goes that Two ravens sit on his shoulders and whisper all the news which they see and hear into his ear; they are called Huginn and Muninn.
 He sends them out in the morning to fly around the world, and by breakfast they are back again.
 Thereby he found out many great things.

-For it is easy to believe that if you could teach these birds to talk they would make good familiars, with their gifts of flight, intelligence and ability to spy.
+For it is easy to believe that if you could teach these birds to talk, they would make good familiars, with their gifts of flight, intelligence and ability to spy.
 For they could reveal unknown insights into nature and hidden secrets.
-Interestingly, many Scientists and Ornithologists today, believe that the cawings of the crow isn't just noise and squawks, but is infact a high form of communication.
-For rather alot of ornithologists have emphasised that these mysterious birds are communicating verbally and talking to one another, and are doing so in a very sophisticated and advanced fashion.
-With some researchers curiously acknowledging that crows even have regional dialects, a difficult thing to have without a language, leaving Ornithologists and Scientists debating whether or not crows actually do have what we call language and therefore Culture!.
+Interestingly, many Scientists and Ornithologists today, believe that the cawing of the crow isn't just noise and squawks, but is in fact a high form of communication.
+For rather a lot of ornithologists have emphasized that these mysterious birds are communicating verbally and talking to one another and are doing so in a very sophisticated and advanced fashion.
+With some researchers curiously acknowledging that crows even have regional dialects, a difficult thing to have without a language, leaving Ornithologists and Scientists debating whether or not crows actually do have what we call language and therefore Culture!

 As you see then, these mysterious Birds have spread their wings through most, if not all cultures of the world: and imprinted themselves firmly into the Collective unconscious mind and psyche of Mankind.
 Especially to their Colour, Mystery and Brazen Manor.
 As these mysterious birds have bound themselves and all of us together through our myths, folklores, traditions, fairytales, superstitions and history, that which has been handed down to us from generation to generation and preserved in our oral traditions, folklores and myths.